attilammagyar/js80p/README.md

 then you have to download and install the VST 3 Single File version that matches the CPU architecture for which your plugin host application was built.

-(For example, some 32 bit (i686) versions of Reaper are known to be unable to recognize VST 3 bundles when running on a 64 bit Linux system, so you would have to download the 32 bit VST 3 Single File JS80P package.)
+(For example, some 32 bit (i686) VST 3 hosts are known to be unable to recognize VST 3 bundles when running on a 64 bit Linux system, so you would have to download the 32 bit VST 3 Single File JS80P package for such hosts.)

 <a id="system-reqs" href="#toc">Table of Contents</a>